cronitorio/cronitor-python/README.md

             events: true # send alert when the event occurs

 ```
+If you are working with large YAML files (300+ monitors), you may hit timeouts when trying to sync monitors in a single http request.
+This workload to be processed asynchronously by adding the key `async: true` to the config file.
+The request will immediately return a `batch_key`.
+If a `webhook_url` parameter is included, Cronitor will POST to that URL with the results of the background processing and will include the `batch_key` matching the one returned in the initial response.

+### Monitor.put

 You can also create and update monitors by calling `Monitor.put`.
 For details on all of the attributes that can be set see the Monitor API [documentation)(https://cronitor.io/docs/monitor-api#attributes).